-ICLL Annex I Chapter & Regulation number Title Modification I/4 Deck line Must be in accordance with Annex A of this Section.
-1/5 Load Line Mark A load line mark is not required provided the vessel displays a freeboard mark in accordance with Annex A. 1/6 Lines to be used with the Load Line Mark For non-load line and non-subdivision load line vessels, a load line mark is not required provided the vessel displays a freeboard mark in accordance with Annex A.
+ICLL Annex I Chapter & Regulation number Title Modification I/4 Deck line Must be in accordance with ANNEX A of this Section.
+1/5 Load Line Mark For non-load line vessels, a load line mark is not required, provided the vessel displays: a subdivision load line mark in accordance with NSCV Section C6; or a freeboard mark in accordance with ANNEX A.